Jovanee Jarrett

 Jovanee Jarrett (born 15 January 1983) is a Jamaican long jumper.

 She competed at the 2009 World Championships without reaching the final.
 Her personal best is 6.75 metres, achieved in June 2009 in Kingston, Jamaica.

+Competing for the Auburn Tigers track and field team, Jarrett won the long jump at the 2006 NCAA Division I Outdoor Track and Field Championships.